gracelang/language/spec.md

-If A and B are ground object types, then B `<:` A iff for every method m in A, there is a corresponding method `m` (with the same name) in B such that
+If A and B are ground object types, then B `<:` A iff for every method m in A, there is a corresponding method `m` (with the same canonical name) in B such that

--   The method `m` in B must have the same number of arguments as `m` in A, with the same distribution in multi-part method names.

 -   If the method `m` in A has signature “`m(P1,…,Pk)n(Pk+1,…,Pn)… -> R`, and `m` in B has signature “`m(Q1,…,Qk)n(Qk+1,…,Qn)… -> S`”, then